SWARNA RAJAGOPALAN

 Swarna Rajagopalan’s consultancy portfolio has been diverse, both in terms of clients and the nature of the projects she has undertaken.
 She has undertaken assignments for Indian nonprofits like Women in Security, Conflict Management and Peace and Swayam Shikshan Prayog; the MacArthur Foundation; agencies like the World Bank, UN Women, USAID and GIZ, and Michigan State University.
 Chaitanya, her consultancy firm, used to maintain a weekly digest of security news from the southern part of the South Asian subcontinent, first on its website and then at subcontinentsouth.blogspot.com.
 The website also hosted several online learning guides on security and governance related topics.
 She was the creator of most of these resources.

-Since 2020, Dr. Rajagopalan has been a co-investigator on the project, Surviving Violence: Everyday Resilience and Gender Justice in Rural-Urban India, funded by the British Academy under their Heritage, Dignity and Violence programme.
+Dr. Rajagopalan was the lead investigator for Tamil Nadu on the project, Surviving Violence: Everyday Resilience and Gender Justice in Rural-Urban India, funded by the British Academy under their Heritage, Dignity and Violence programme from 2020-23.

 Dr. Rajagopalan blogs at The Standpoint on politics, international relations and security.
 Her older blog holds a mix of political, professional and personal writing.
 In 2009-11, she was an expert blogger for the MacArthur Foundation's Asia Security Initiative blog ( posts archived here).
 She writes for the Prajnya Trust's many blogs as well.
 She has written articles related to security for National Review, The New Indian Express and InfochangeIndia.org, and on gender issues for The Mint.
 She has written regularly for InfochangeIndia.org, the DNA website and The Citizen.